Voigtländer Ultron 40mm f/2 SL IIs Review

 A Review of the Voigtländer Ultron 40mm f/2 SL IIs for Nikon F-Mount

-During my foray into Nikon 35mm SLR film cameras the Voigtländer Ultron 40mm f/2 was suggested to me on a photo forum, from a comment here on this site, and a local Vancouver photographer.
+During my foray into Nikon 35mm SLR film cameras, the Voigtländer Ultron 40mm f/2 SL IIs was suggested to me on a photo forum, from a comment here on this site, and by a local Vancouver photographer.

-Initially, I was taken aback by the retro design but slowly and surely it grew on me as I contemplated if I should give it a try.
+Initially, I was taken aback by the retro design, but slowly and surely, it grew on me as I contemplated whether I should give it a try.

 Introduction

-I was mostly looking at original older Nikkor AI-S lenses but the further I dug into the topic, Voigtländer F-Mount lenses were mentioned repeatedly by Youtubers, on photo forums, and as mentioned the Ultron 40mm f/2 was suggested to me directly.
+I was mostly looking at original, older Nikkor AI-S lenses.
+Still, the further I dug into the topic, Voigtländer F-Mount lenses were mentioned repeatedly by YouTubers and on photo forums.
+As mentioned, the Ultron 40mm f/2 was suggested to me directly.

 Voigtländer Color Skopar 28mm f/2.8 SL IIs